Chocolate Cake is a chocolate lover’s dream—three layers of moist, rich cake frosted with a luscious triple-chocolate buttercream icing.

 Chocolate Cake Storage

-Finished cake: Store Chocolate Cake at room temperature, tightly wrapped with plastic wrap, or under a cake dome for up to 3 days.
-The finished and frosted cake doesn’t freeze and thaw well.
+Finished Cake: Keep at room temp, wrapped in plastic or under a cake dome, for up to 3 days.
+Frosted cake doesn’t freeze well.

 More Delicious Desserts